ppy/osu-wiki/wiki/Help_Centre/en.md

 If this does not work for you, please send us a support ticket immediately to [accounts@ppy.sh](mailto:accounts@ppy.sh) with as much identifying information as possible that will help us establish you as the owner of your account.

-Emailing from your registration address is a huge bonus here, as well as any other information you can provide that only the holder of the account would know.
+Emailing from your registration address is a huge bonus here; as well as any other information you can provide that only the holder of the account would know.

 Please do not include replay or score data in your ticket - we cannot use this to verify your ownership of the account.

-#### The website is telling me that I have tried to sign in too many times!
+#### The website is telling me that I've tried to sign-in too many times!

 **This is a temporary protection measure after repeated failures to access your account.
-Try signing in again after 10-20 minutes.**
+Try signing-in again after 10–20 minutes.**

-If this happens to you, simply wait for a while and try to sign in a little later.
+If this happens to you, simply wait for awhile and try to sign-in a little later.

-A couple of hours at the absolute maximum will clear the status for most people and allow them to sign in again.
+A couple of hours at the absolute maximum will clear the status for most people and allow them to sign-in again.

 #### I didn't receive any emails from osu!/I forgot my email address!

-**There might be an issue with your account's current email address.**
+**Please keep in-mind that there might be an issue with your account's current email address.**

 If you remember your account's attached email address, or think you do, try visiting the [email recovery](https://osu.ppy.sh/p/forgot-email) page to file a request to have it changed.
-Fill in the form as best you can and you'll receive a reply within two days.
+Fill-in the form as best you can and you'll receive a reply within two days.

-If you have lost your account's password and are not receiving any password recovery emails, or you really cannot remember what email address you were using, please contact us at [accounts@ppy.sh](mailto:accounts@ppy.sh).
-Any information you have about your account (your username, any screenshots that show you signed in to the client, past transactions through the store or supporter payments, etc.) will be helpful!
+If you have lost your account's password and are not receiving any password recovery emails, or you really can't remember what email address you were using, please contact us at [accounts@ppy.sh](mailto:accounts@ppy.sh).
+Any information you have about your account (your username, any screenshots that show you signed-in to the client, past transactions through the store or osu!supporter payments, etc.) will be helpful!

 Lastly, we are aware that some providers do not accept automated emails from us.
-If you are using any of these providers, please contact us by mail and we'll change your email address for you:
+If you are using any of the following providers, please contact us by mail and we'll change your email address for you:

 - `att.net`
 - `bellsouth.net`